 Here, we discuss why a dockside worker may want to pursue a Jones Act claim after suffering a work-related injury.
 We also look at other options which may be available to injured dockside workers such as filing a claim for benefits under the Longshore and Harbor Workers’ Compensation Act (LHWCA).

-To discuss the specific facts of your case, you should contact us directly at Michael P. Fleming & Associates, P.C.
+To discuss the specific facts of your case, you should contact us directly at Fleming Law.
 We have extensive experience with helping injured dockside workers and their families in the Houston area.
 We can provide a free, no-obligation consultation about your case.